Australia has some iconic holiday spots but sometimes the best places are not so well known.

 Queensland’s Gold Coast is the home of several of Australia’s most prominent theme parks.
 And as much fun as a trip to Dreamworld, Movieworld and Seaworld can be, less than an hour's drive west of Brisbane and the Gold Coast lies the Scenic Rim.
 The Scenic Rim is home to world-heritage listed rainforests, mountain streams, bushland, farmland; as well as a variety of accommodation options, from camping grounds to high-end luxury.

 Water sports, rock climbing, horse riding, horseback riding, abseiling and hot air ballooning are just a few of the adventures you can enjoy in addition to more relaxing pursuits like bushwalking, shopping, and golfing.
+Using a rewards program like NRMA Blue can save you money on Gold Coast theme parks and accommodation.

 From coastal road trip to desert train